On generalized max-linear models and their statistical interpolation: Reconstruction of SGPP

 \begin{lemma} The SGPP defined in \eqref{eq:discretizing_version_sgpp} fulfills for $i=1,\dots,d$

 and

 This minimum is attained for $t=(s_{i-1}V_{s_{i-1}}+s_iV_{s_i})/V_{s_{i-1}}+V_{s_i})$. \end{lemma}

-Now consider a sequence of discretized versions $\hat{\bm V}^{(d)}$ of an SGPP $\bm V$ with grid $\mathcal G_d$, where the fineness of $\mathcal G_d$ converges to zero.
+Now consider a sequence of discretized versions $\hat{\bm V}^{(d)}$ of an SGPP $\bm V$ with grid $\mathcal G_d$, where the diameter of $\mathcal G_d$ converges to zero.
 Repeating the arguments in the proof of Theorem \ref{the:convergence_of_discretized_sgpp} yields the following result.